department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/use-cases/editing-account-info.md

 **Last updated June 21, 2022**

-If a user clicks the `edit` button for either payment section, they will enter edit mode for that section on the direct deposit page.
+If a user clicks the `edit` button for either direct deposit section, they will enter edit mode for that section.

 ## UX